UWB-ACM/Hackathon-Docs-2020/_docs/project-ideas.md

 ## Make Something Helpful
 Create something that helps teach people something new, or addresses some issues a person might face.

+- A cloud-hosted CTF platform which spins up a service or resource that participants can hack or take over
 - Simple programming tutor that teaches someone to write a for-loop.
 - Browser-based data visualization for a dataset on [data.gov](https://www.data.gov/)
 - Interactive coding challenges based on questions from LeetCode